Birmingham Crematorium: Current use

 The crematorium has been remodelled internally at least twice, the most recent occasion being in 2003.
-Pews were replaced by chairs, the wooden ceiling was painted, and a gallery over the area where the coffin rests (not resent when the crematorium was opened) was removed.
+Pews were replaced by chairs, the wooden ceiling was painted, and a gallery over the area where the coffin rests (not present when the crematorium was opened) was removed.
 Following this, a rededication service as led by the Bishop for Birmingham, John Sentamu.

 The gardens host a Commonwealth War Graves Commission memorial commemorating three World War I and 64 World War II servicemen who were cremated at Perry Barr.
 Headstones mark the sites of the ashes of one of the 64, and a Czech soldier.

 By the time of the centenary commemorations in October 2003, 136,000 funerals had been held.

 The crematorium is now operated by Dignity plc and is still in active use.
 It can accommodate coffins up to 30 in wide, 1 in less than other crematoria in the vicinity.